 The year was 1939 and from January 19 to 21, a charming crew of American figure skaters gathered at the Municipal Auditorium in St. Paul, Minnesota for the second U.S. Championships in history to be held in the Midwest.
 The first U.S. Championships in the Midwest in 1937 marked the final time Maribel Vinson Owen had won a national title.
 Incidentally, she was coaching at the six hundred member St. Paul Figure Skating Club in 1939 and played an important role in convincing the USFSA - then governed by a New Yorker - to host the Nationals in the Saintly City.

-Joan Tozzer with former U.S. Champions Suzanne Davis King, Maribel Vinson Owen and Theresa Weld Blanchard in St. Paul.
-Photo courtesy "Skating" magazine.
+Top: Joan Tozzer with former U.S. Champions Suzanne Davis King, Maribel Vinson Owen and Theresa Weld Blanchard in St. Paul.
+Bottom: Judges evaluating the senior women's school figures.
+Photos courtesy "Skating" magazine.

 M. Bernard Fox, Joan Tozzer and Robin Lee with their trophies